pierre-rouleau/usrhome/readme.rst

-With USRHOME, all user shell configuration dot files (such as your ``~/.bashrc``) are turned into symbolic links to `USRHOME dot files`_, allowing the logic to be under VCS control.
+With USRHOME, all user shell configuration dot files (such as your ``~/.bashrc``) are turned into symbolic links to `USRHOME dot files`_, allowing shell configuration logic to be under VCS control.

 USRHOME repository files provides the basic shell configuration infrastructure logic.
 It uses your own personal/private configuration logic stored into your